sancovp/OPERA_docs/README.md

 Moreover, OPERA's ability to save and scale its operations makes it a highly versatile and powerful tool for AI development.
 By storing the evolving ontology and function-calling capabilities, OPERA creates a repository of knowledge and skills that can be accessed and utilized by AI agents.
 This scalable architecture allows OPERA to grow and adapt over time, ensuring that it remains relevant and effective in an ever-changing landscape.
 As a result, OPERA not only serves as the cognitive core for AI agents but also provides a scalable and adaptive platform for continuous improvement and innovation.

 OPERA represents a significant advancement in the field of artificial intelligence, combining ontology, function calling, and evolutionary growth into a cohesive and powerful framework.
 By leveraging a structured ontology and function-calling mechanisms, OPERA enables AI agents to dynamically develop and adapt their capabilities.
 Its evolutionary approach ensures continuous improvement, while its scalable architecture provides a robust platform for long-term growth and innovation.
 As AI continues to evolve, OPERA will play a crucial role in harnessing the collective intelligence of AI agents, driving forward the frontiers of knowledge and problem-solving.

+# OPERA_docs

+Read them in an order like this:

+Intro OPERA,
+OPERA_xpol,
+Intro_xpol,
+ToOT,
+ToOT_prompts,
+example_query